Bank & Home Loan Employees

 Loan officers often are illegally required to pay portions of their commissions to production assistants or associates.
 Employers may not deduct any sums from an employee’s wages to pay salaries, bonuses, or wages of other employees.
 Also, companies are not permitted to make deductions from commissions or other wages to pay for uncollected third-party fees (appraisal fees, credit reports, etc.), transaction lock rate shortages or differentials, negative pricing exceptions, or loan lock rate extension fees.
 Employees are entitled to recover improper deductions dating back up to four years, with interest.

 Think you haven’t been paid fairly?
-Consult with an bank employment attorney.
+Consult with an bank and loan employment attorney.